vttale/serve-stale/README.md

-   [RFC2181] aimed to provide "the precise definition of the Time to Live", but in Section 8 was mostly concerned with the numeric range of values and the possibility that very large values should be capped.
-(It also has the curious suggestion that a value in the range 2147483648 to 4294967295 should be treated as zero.)
-It closes that section by noting, "The TTL specifies a maximum time to live, not a mandatory time to live."
+   [RFC2181] aimed to provide "the precise definition of the Time to Live", but in Section 8 was mostly concerned with the numeric range of values rather than data expiration behavior.
+It does, however, close that section by noting, "The TTL specifies a maximum time to live, not a mandatory time to live."
 This wording again does not contain BCP 14 [RFC2119] key words, but does convey the natural language connotation that data becomes unusable past TTL expiry.

    Several recursive resolver operators, including Akamai, currently use stale data for answers in some way.
 A number of recursive resolver